 Overlooking the waters of Center Hill sits a log home owned by Mike and Christine Cornett.
 Life on the lake is different.
 It isn’t fast paced, and there are great neighbors who are willing to help.
-To Mike and Christine, who have been married for 34 years, that’s the way it’s supposed to be.
+To Mike and Christine, who have been married for more than 40 years, that’s the way it’s supposed to be.

 “I like log homes, they’re cozy and warm,” said Mike.
 “I’m not a sheet rock fan.
 One of the biggest reasons I like log homes is the quality of the product.”